-- RIDOC mandates zero tolerance of inmate sexual abuse and sexual harassment. - 1.
+- A. RIDOC mandates zero tolerance of inmate sexual abuse and sexual harassment. - 1.
 Every allegation of inmate sexual abuse and sexual harassment is thoroughly investigated and, where warranted by evidence, proportional sanctions up to and including criminal prosecution are implemented. - 2.
-RIDOC's Special Investigations Unit (SIU) investigates allegations of inmateon-inmate sexual abuse and sexual harassment, and the Office of Inspections (OI) investigates allegations of sexual abuse and sexual harassment of inmates involving staff, contractors, and volunteers. - 3.
+RIDOC's Special Investigations Unit (SIU) investigates allegations of inmate-oninmate sexual abuse and sexual harassment, and the Office of Inspections (OI) investigates allegations of sexual abuse and sexual harassment of inmates involving staff, contractors, volunteers, and interns. - 3.
 RIDOC prohibits disciplinary action for a report of sexual abuse or sexual harassment that is made in good faith based upon a reasonable belief that the alleged conduct occurred, even if an investigation does not establish evidence sufficient to substantiate the allegation. - 4.
-Intentionally false reports made of sexual abuse and sexual harassment are subject to disciplinary action and referral for criminal prosecution. - B. A comprehensive training program is administered to all staff, contractors, volunteers, and inmates in order to emphasize the importance of preventing inmate sexual abuse and sexual harassment, and to promote awareness of the serious impact of sexual victimization within the correctional setting. - C. In the best interest of the inmate population and the overall safety of the department, all allegations of inmate sexual abuse and sexual harassment that an inmate, or any other person makes, to a RIDOC employee, volunteer, contractor or third party are immediately reported to a Superior Officer or supervisor, and are thoroughly investigated by SIU or OI, pursuant to the most recent version of RIDOC Standard Operating Procedure (SOP); PREA Investigations.
+Intentionally false reports made of sexual abuse and sexual harassment are subject to disciplinary action and referral for criminal prosecution. - B. A comprehensive training program is administered to all staff members, contractors, volunteers, interns, and inmates in order to emphasize the importance of preventing inmate sexual abuse and sexual harassment, and to promote awareness of the serious impact of sexual victimization within the correctional setting. - C. In the best interest of the inmate population and the overall safety of the department, all allegations of inmate sexual abuse and sexual harassment that an inmate, or any other person makes, to a RIDOC employee, volunteer, contractor, intern or third party are immediately reported to a Superior Officer or supervisor and are thoroughly investigated by SIU or OI and referred to the Rhode Island State Police (RISP) when indicated.

-It is the responsibility of Superior Officers and supervisors to notify SIU or OI of every incident of inmate sexual abuse and sexual harassment whether observed, reported or suspected.
+It is the responsibility of Superior Officers and supervisors to notify SIU or OI of every incident of inmate sexual abuse and sexual harassment whether observed, reported, or suspected.

-D. SIU's Chief Investigator ensures there is a timely response to every report of inmate-on-inmate sexual abuse and sexual harassment and oversees a comprehensive investigation to determine the nature of the incident and the role of each person involved in the incident.
+D. SIU's Chief Investigator ensures there is a timely response to every report of inmate-oninmate sexual abuse and sexual harassment and oversees a comprehensive investigation to determine the nature of the incident and the role of each person involved in the incident.

-OI's Chief Inspector ensures there is a timely response to every report of sexual abuse and sexual harassment of inmates involving staff, contractors, and volunteers and oversees a comprehensive investigation to determine the nature of the incident and the role of each person involved in the incident.
+OI's Chief Inspector ensures there is a timely response to every report of sexual abuse and sexual harassment of inmates involving staff, contractors, volunteers, and interns and oversees a comprehensive investigation to determine the nature of the incident and the role of each person involved in the incident.